Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 Access the PDF libraryFree tool — Calibration Metrics Calculator: Enter your reference values and NIR predictions in the Calibration Metrics Calculator to compute RMSEP, RPD, R², and bias the way our course teaches it — with interpretation thresholds for grain, dairy, and feed.
 Open the Metrics Calculator →

-Free tool — Model Diagnostics Calculator: Drop your spectra and predictions into the Model Diagnostics Calculator to flag outliers via Mahalanobis distance, use, and Q-residuals — the same diagnostics we walk through in Lesson 25.
+Free tool — Model Diagnostics Calculator: Drop your spectra and predictions into the Model Diagnostics Calculator to flag outliers via Mahalanobis distance, leverage, and Q-residuals — the same diagnostics covered in Lesson 25.
 Open the Diagnostics Calculator →

 Chemometrics Cheat SheetSpectroScience students get access to the Chemometrics Cheat Sheet — PLS, PCR, cross-validation, RMSECV, RMSEP, and R² explained with practical interpretation guidelines.
 Available as a free download in the student resource library.